vinhqdang/estimate_quantile/report1.md

 ## 1. Abstract

 This report details the performance of three streaming quantile estimation algorithms: the Greenwald-Khanna (GK) algorithm, the KLL (Karnin, Lang, and Liberty) sketch, and the t-digest.
 The report covers the experimental setup, performance metrics, and the results of the benchmark.
-The benchmark was performed on two datasets: a synthetic dataset of 1,000,000 random integers and a real-world dataset of 20 years of S&P 500 closing prices.
+The benchmark was performed on three datasets: a synthetic dataset of 1,000,000 random integers, a real-world dataset of 20 years of S&P 500 closing prices, and 20 years of daily average temperature data for New York City.

 ## 2. Algorithms